 After a CHC assessment is carried out an NHS Funded Nursing Care (FNC) assessment should be done (in practice we often find that this is done at the same time as CHC assessment).
-This assesses whether a person will be entitled to payments from the NHS for “nursing” care.
-This is a contribution from the NHS of £109.79 per week and is only payable to care homes registered to provide nursing care.
+This assesses whether you will be entitled to payments from the NHS for “nursing” care.
+This is a contribution from the NHS of £155.05 per week and is only payable to care homes registered to provide nursing care.
 The NHS pays this directly to the nursing home.

-A care needs assessment and resulting support package should address an individual’s psychological needs as well as their physical needs as part of the overall support framework.
-Consideration should be given to whether an individual will be able to return home or whether they will need residential care.
-However, consideration should also be given to whether a period of rehabilitation, either whilst in their own home or in a residential setting (on a temporary basis), would be of benefit to help a person to maximise their potential to enable them to live at home as independently as possible.
+A care needs assessment and resulting support package should address your psychological needs as well as your physical needs as part of the overall support framework.
+Consideration should be given to whether you will be able to return home or whether you will need residential care.
+However, consideration should also be given to whether a period of rehabilitation, either whilst in your own home or in a residential setting (on a temporary basis), would be of benefit to help you to maximise your potential to enable you to live at home as independently as possible.

-To enable a person to live at home an Occupational Therapist might be needed to visit their home to see if adaptations are required to the property to enable the person to live and manage safely at home.
+To enable you to live at home, an Occupational Therapist might be needed to visit your home to see if adaptations are required to the property to enable you to live and manage safely at home.
 They will also look at whether any equipment is required.

 This is a package of care designed to try and prevent unnecessary admission into long term residential care or further hospital admissions.
-The primary aim is to help a person to maximise their potential for full recovery with a view for the individual to maintain or regain the ability to live at home.
+The primary aim is to help you to maximise your potential for full recovery with a view for you to maintain or regain the ability to live at home.
 Intermediate Care helps to facilitate a timely discharge from hospital and prevent unnecessarily prolonged stays; a CHC assessment need not be done until after the period of Intermediate Care.
-Usually Intermediate Care is for a maximum of six weeks and can be provided in a person’s own home or during a temporary stay in residential care.
+Usually Intermediate Care is for a maximum of six weeks and can be provided in your own home or during a temporary stay in residential care.
 Care services provided in that time should be provided without charge (Intermediate Care is free).

 Intermediate Care can be funded solely by the NHS or jointly between the NHS and Social Services.
-After the period of Intermediate Care is over, an individual’s needs should be reviewed and this should include a CHC assessment and a new Care Plan.
+After the period of Intermediate Care is over, your needs should be reviewed and this should include a CHC assessment and a new Care Plan.

-This package of care is coordinated by Social Services and is usually to support an individual within their own home for a limited amount of time, the idea being to support and help the individual to re-learn essential daily living skills and to rediscover the individual’s capabilities.
-Often Social Services confuse Intermediate Care for a re-ablement package and subsequently a person is charged for care that should otherwise be free.
-Local authorities were issued with guidance in 2010 which made it clear that a person should not be charged if their re-ablement package meets the definition of Intermediate Care.
+This package of care is coordinated by Social Services and would usually have the purpose of supporting you to live within your own home for a limited amount of time, the idea being to support and help you to re-learn essential daily living skills and to rediscover your capabilities.
+Often Social Services confuse Intermediate Care for a re-ablement package and subsequently you could be charged for care that should otherwise be free.
+Local Authorities were issued with guidance in 2010 which made it clear that a person should not be charged if your re-ablement package meets the definition of Intermediate Care.

 Rehabilitation will often begin in hospital and will continue after discharge.
 It can include a package of care involving help/support from various health care professionals.
 For example: